gcdunn/gcdunn.github.io/_pages/cv.md

 Work experience
 ======
+* November 2020 to Present: Data Scientist II
-* July 2019 to Present: Data Scientist
+* July 2019 to November 2020: Data Scientist
   * XSOLIS (Nashville, TN)
-  * Utilization management for healthcare facilities using clinical information
+  * Work on a team of data scientists to develop and deploy machine learning models related to utilization management for healthcare facilities using clinical information.
+    * Data extraction, cleaning, and analysis of both structured and unstructured data, including labs, vitals, orders, procedures, diagnoses, and large collections of documents
+    * Build, validate, and deploy machine learning models, including linear and non-linear models, logistic and linear regression, and binary and multi-class targets
+    * Model resource planning targets such as level of care, patient stratification, and discharge planning

 * August 2014 to July 2019: Research Assistant
   * Vanderbilt University